craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 At the beginning of a Burning creature's turn, you deal damage to them as if you had just hit them with a weapon attack.
 A Burning creature may spend a Full Action or all of their Movement to remove one stack of Burning.

 #### Mechanical
-This weapon operates using complicated mechanics
+This weapon operates using complicated mechanics, and can be prone to malfunction.
+When you roll a 1 on an Attack Roll, you end your Action (you cannot make any Extra Attacks).

 #### Grenade (X)
 This weapon is a grenade, designed to be readied, thrown, and then explode.
 When you make an Attack with a grenade, instead of making an Attack Roll, make an Athletics Check.
 You may throw the grenade a number of feet equal to twice the total of your Athletics Check.